 Stefan Helmreich, Natasha Myers, Sophia Roosth & Michael Rossi (Biogroop) (2022) What is Life?
 Das Neue Alphabet, Spector Books: Leipzig (in German and English)

 Carla Hustak et Natasha Myers (2020) Le Ravissement de Darwin: Le langage des plants.
 Preface par Vinciane Despret et Maylis de Keranagal, translation par Philippe Pignare.
 Paris: Éditions La Découverte, Les Empêcheurs de Penser en Rond (The French translation of our 2012 essay “Involutionary Momentum”)

 (2015) Rendering Life Molecular: Models, Modelers, and Excitable Matter.
 Durham: Duke University Press.
-Recipient of the 2016 Robert K. Merton Award from the Science, Knowledge and Technology Section of the American Sociological Association.
+Awarded the 2016 Robert K. Merton Award from the Science, Knowledge and Technology Section of the American Sociological Association.

 Natasha Myers talks Plants and the Planthropocene with Cymene Howe and Dominic Boyer | Cultures of Energy Podcast | Episode 12

 An Interview on Rendering Life Molecular with Carla Nappi, New Books in STS, New Books Network